 Sheltered Housing

-Abbeyfield Sheltered Housing offers you your own private space to enjoy later life combined with the peace of mind there’s someone on hand to support you with daily activities.
-Choosing to live in an Abbeyfield home means you can maintain your independence in the comfort of your own room, with the opportunity to enjoy the company of others during meal times and in communal areas of the house such as the dining room, lounge and gardens.
+Abbeyfield Sheltered Housing offers older individuals the opportunity to enjoy their own private space while having peace of mind knowing that support is readily available for daily activities.
+Choosing to live in an Abbeyfield home allows you to maintain your independence within the comfort of your own room, while also providing the chance to socialise with fellow residents during meal times and in communal areas such as the dining room, lounge, and gardens.
+This retirement housing option combines the benefits of sheltered living with a supportive community for older people looking to confidently embrace later life.

 What is Sheltered Housing?